 The chart below compares economic data for different counties in the Coastal Bend region across three periods: 2022, 2023, and 2024.
 The data highlights trends in establishments, employment, average weekly wages, and total wages.
 The most recent QCEW report from the Texas Workforce Commission (TWC) highlights a trend of wage growth and economic expansion throughout the Coastal Bend, despite fluctuations in the number of establishments and employment levels in specific counties.
 This suggests that businesses are prioritizing higher-paying positions or benefiting from increased efficiency, which has contributed to the rise in wages.
-Overall, the region has seen growth in employment and average weekly wages, with the average weekly wage rising from \$1,029 in 2022 to \$1,096 in the first quarter of 2024.
-The total wages across the region have also grown significantly, from \$1.51 billion in 2022 to nearly \$2 billion in 2024.
+Overall, the region has seen growth in employment and average weekly wages, with the average weekly wage rising from \$992 in 2022 to \$1,1,145 in the first quarter of 2024.
+The total wages across the region have also grown significantly, from \$2.9 billion in 2022 to nearly \$3.5 billion in 2024.

-Nueces County, by far the largest county in terms of both establishments and employment, saw a strong increase in average weekly wages, growing from \$1,134 in 2022 to \$1,245 in 2024.
-Other counties, such as Bee, Jim Wells, and Kleberg, also experienced increases in both wages and employment.
-Bee County, for instance, showed a decline in wages, from \$887 in 2022 to \$883 in 2023, although the average wage did dip slightly between 2023 and 2024.
-Some counties, like Kenedy, saw a sharp increase in average weekly wages in 2024, but with low overall employment and establishment numbers, indicating fewer but possibly more specialized jobs.
+Nueces County, by far the largest county in terms of both establishments and employment, saw a steady increase in average weekly wages, rising from \$1,131 in 2022 Q1 to \$1,152 in 2023 Q4, and then to \$1,187 in 2024 Q1.
+Other counties, such as Bee, Jim Wells, Brooks, Kenedy, and Kleberg, also experienced increases in both wages and employment over the same period.
+Bee County, for instance, saw a minor increase in wages from \$904 in 2022 Q1 to \$898 in 2023 Q4, and then a slight dip to \$888 in 2024 Q1.
+Some counties, like Kenedy, experienced sharp increases in average weekly wages-rising from \$780 in 2022 Q1 to \$1,145 in 2023 Q4, and further to \$1,450 in 2024 Q1-but with low overall employment and establishment numbers, suggesting fewer but possibly more specialized or higher-paying jobs.